tcltk/tcl/doc/markdown/copy.md

 # Name

-oo::copy - create copies of objects and classes
+oo::copy - Create copies of objects and classes

 # Synopsis